Murder of Yvonne Jonsson: Jude Shramantha Anthony Jayamaha

 Jude Shramantha Jayamaha was born in 1985 to Preethi Jayamaha and Sandra (née Jennifer) Jayamaha, a wealthy family.
 His parents' marriage began to grow unstable a year after his birth, and in 1996 they divorced.
 After the divorce, Jayamaha lived with his father on Bagatalle Road.

-Jayamaha had attended Wycherly International School, Colombo International School and ACBT, and according to his father he had been home on vacation from his higher education in Australia at the time of the murder.
+Jayamaha had attended Wycherly International School, Colombo International School and the Australian College of Business and Technology (ACBT).
+According to his father, Jayamaha had been home on vacation from his higher education in Australia at the time of the murder.

-He was engaged in a romantic relationship with Caroline Jonsson, Yvonne's younger sister, at the time of Yvonne's murder.
-As evidenced by her conversations with her mother while she was in the States, Yvonne had been acquainted with Jayamaha's behaviour; she strongly cautioned her mother against letting Caroline enter a relationship with him.
-In spite of this, the relationship between seventeen-year-old Caroline and nineteen-year-old Jayamaha grew.
+Jayamaha was romantically involved with Yvonne's younger sister, Caroline, before the murder.
+Yvonne was strongly against their relationship; she called her mother several times from the United States to warn her against letting Caroline go out with Jayamaha.
+In spite of this, the relationship between seventeen-year-old Caroline and nineteen-year-old Jayamaha continued.

 In his adolescence, Jayamaha displayed signs of aberrant and rebellious behaviour.
 Testifying before the Colombo Additional Magistrate, Caroline alleged that Jayamaha had made a Colombo International School student pregnant and had been previously suspended for bringing narcotics to the school.
 She also continued with their relationship despite being aware of Jayamaha's numerous other girlfriends.

 Discovery and arrest

-Yvonne's body was discovered by Shelia Anthony, a domestic aide, at 9:30 a.m. on the morning of July 1, 2005, in the stairwell of the Royal Park Condominium complex in Rajagiriya.
-Anthony's employer requested that she deliver some items to a tenant on the 19thfloor, whereupon Anthony came across the body lying on the steps.
-Anthony alerted Chandrapala Wanasinghe, the manager of the apartment complex, who identified the body.
-About the body, Wanasinghe noted: "The body looked like that of a doll.
+At 9:30 a.m. on the morning of July 1, 2005, a body was discovered in the stairwell of the Royal Park Condominium complex in Rajagiriya by a domestic aide.
+The body was subsequently identified as Yvonne's by the manager of the apartment complex, who noted: "The body looked like that of a doll.
 I later managed to identify the body as that of Roger Jonsson’s daughter Yvonne.
 Her jeans had been pulled down to her ankles and wrapped around her neck."

 Jayamaha was arrested on the evening of July 2 at the Jonsson's condominium, where he had been among the aggrieved Jonsson family and Yvonne's friends.

 Trial, conviction and reconstruction of events

-After his arrest, Jayamaha was indicted in the High Court of Colombo for the murder of Yvonne Jonsson, for the offence defined in section294 of the Penal Code, and was tried before a Judge sitting without a jury.
-He was found guilty of culpable homicide on July28, 2006, but not murder.
-He was convicted and sentenced to 12 years of rigorous imprisonment and was levied a fine of 300,000 Sri Lankan rupees.
+After his arrest, Jayamaha was indicted in the High Court of Colombo for murder and was tried before a judge sitting without a jury.
+On July 28, 2006, he was instead found guilty of culpable homicide, for which he was sentenced to 12 years of rigorous imprisonment and fined 300,000 Sri Lankan rupees.

-The prosecution, through investigation and forensic data, were able to determine the progression of events surrounding Yvonne's murder.
+The prosecution, through investigation and forensic data, were able to reconstruct the events surrounding Yvonne's murder.